Informatic/esp-smashbroshax/README.md

 Notes
 -----

-So far I haven't been able to successfuly exploit my N3DS, but seems like a problem with HB launcher itself.
-Whatever.
+Finally I've been able to exploit my N3DS.
+Remember to put some HB first, since Homebrew Launcher fails when there is none installed. (homebrew starter kit works ok)

+To exit runinng Homebrew use L+R+Down+B combo.